jpsypek/frontend-pickups/README.md

 **Hat tip**

-I'd like to thank all of the Flatiron instructors for providing me feedback and helping steer me in the right direction at various points, and all of the Denver[0] cohort for helping trouble shoot and keeping work-mode fun.
+I'd like to thank all of the Flatiron instructors for providing me feedback and helping steer me in the right direction at various points, and all of the Denver[0] cohort for helping troubleshoot and keeping work-mode fun.